-In 1969, during the period of waning fortunes for both NYC and movie palaces in general, the theatre was purchased by the United Christian Evangelistic Association in 1969, under the direction of Dr. Frederick Eikerenkoetter ("Rev. Ike") as the home for his Christ United Church, naming the performing space the Palace Auditorium.
+In 1969, during the period of waning fortunes for both NYC and movie palaces in general, the theatre was purchased by the United Christian Evangelistic Association in 1969, under the direction of Dr. Frederick Eikerenkoetter ("Rev. Ike") as the home for his Christ United Church, naming the performing space the United Palace Auditorium.
 While some may have their concerns about Reverend Ike, his contribution to the city in the maintenance of this grand structure is unquestionable.

 Next: Loew's Coney Island / Brandt's Shore Theatre